erickongdata/wordle-game/README.md

 - Challenge a friend with your own 5-letter word.
 - Statistics for games played.
 - Hard difficulty mode.
-- Words are checked with online dictionary.
+- Words are checked with an online dictionary.

 To run the app in development mode: